MadniAbdulWahab/daily4u-site/README.md

 ## Notes

-* This project started from the January theme demo and was customized for Daily4U branding and content.
+* This project started from the January theme demo and was created for Daily4U branding and content.
 * If you change theme CSS assets (e.g., banner background images), clear cache:

 ```bash